Eye Exam in Chicago, IL

 Slit lamp exam- used to get the best view at the back of your eye.
 This combines the use of the slit lamp and a special lens.

 A word of caution about dilation:

 Dilating eye drops will blur your eyesight for several hours.
 You may have difficulty driving or performing other activities and will be sensitive to bright light.
 These effects are temporary and should resolve in several hours.
 Please take this into account when you schedule your appointment with us, as you may need someone to accompany you or adjust any activities following your exam.

 After your vision exam:

-If Dr. Bello recommended prescription glasses during your exam, be sure to stop by our eyewear boutique where our optician can assist you in choosing eyeglass frames to fill your new prescription.
+If Dr. Bello or Dr. Dhaliwal recommend prescription glasses during your exam, be sure to stop by our eyewear boutique where our optician can assist you in choosing eyeglass frames to fill your new prescription.
 Our optical center is constantly updated with new designs in eye glasses, the latest technology in contact lenses, as well as accessories.
-If Dr. Bello determined that eye surgery is necessary, you will be taken to one of our surgical coordinators who will schedule your procedure, as well as go over any preoperative and post operative instructions.
+If Dr. Dhalwal or Dr. Bello determine that eye surgery is necessary, you will be taken to one of our surgical coordinators who will schedule your procedure, as well as go over any preoperative and post operative instructions.